ZenitH-AT/nvidia-data/README.md

 ## Possible future changes

-- The script should be updated to account for not all alternative names being repeated in other entries (e.g., nForce 630i is not retrieved by `get_data.py`).
+- `get_data.py` should be updated to account for not all alternative names being repeated in other entries (e.g., nForce 630i is not retrieved).